sola-st/CMI-Finder/README.md

         four or six arguments (second argument must be ’\
             as’)" % str(bits[0]))
 ```
-The package includes all of the data and code used in the study, as well as utility scripts for visualizing and exporting our findings as they appear in the paper.
+The package includes all of the data and code used in the study.

 ## How to use the artifact?
-You can import and test the artificat in three different ways:
+You can import and test the artificat in two ways:
 1. [In our shared docker](#docker-setup)
 2. [As a pyhon package through command line](#python-package-setup)